 It may seem strange, but one of the most frequent questions we get asked is whether the placement/opportunity that a person is on can be considered for an entry into their V-Record.
 Well to make life easier, here is how we define volunteering and a flow diagram to help you figure out - are you volunteering?

-We define volunteering as an unpaid activity that involves spending time doing something that aims to benefit the environment, the local community or someone (individuals or groups) through a charity or third sector organisation.
+Volunteering is ‘any activity that involves spending time, unpaid, doing something that aims to benefit the environment or someone (individuals or groups) other than, or in addition to, close relatives’ – Volunteering England (2013).

 We do not consider it volunteering if the placement is a requirement of your course, or if it is for a for-profit organisation as this is considered an unpaid internship.
 Please also be aware that any down-time you have whilst volunteering, such as time spent sleeping, cannot be used on the V-Record (especially relevant to volunteering like Scout/Guide camps or residential trips)

 1) Not sure?
 Check here

 2) Not sure what this means?
 Check here

 3) Not sure whether your organisation is a charity?
 Check here

 4) Not sure what this means?
 Check here

 1) Course requirements can include work placement (such as in a school, hospital or sports club) or work experience that you must complete that is part of a module or in order to get onto a course.